cyclus/cyclus.github.com/source/cep/cep20.rst

 registration. *Cycamore* modules that deal with agent entry/exit will have to be redesigned to incorporate the new execution stack.

-Ammendment 1.
+Amendment 1.
 Decision Phase (Post Decommission)
 ===================================

 An additional agent phase occurs after the decommissioning phase.
-The purpose of this phase will be to allow agents to react to the events that have occured in previous phases of the current time step.
+The purpose of this phase will be to allow agents to react to the events that have occurred in previous phases of the current time step.

 The order of operations in the previous agent phases is based on agent ID, such that agent 1 will execute its tock phase before agent 2.
 Therefore